somesocks/uchain/README.md

   chain(next, ...args);
 ```
-Wraps around a promise generator function, to make it easier t.
+Wraps around a promise generator function,
+to make it easier to integrate with task functions.

 **Kind**: static method of <code>[uchain](#uchain)</code>
 **Returns**: <code>[taskFunction](#taskFunction)</code> - a task that wraps around the promise